Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 - For investment in Andorra.

-However, its most popular aspect is undoubtedly the third one, the one of residence by investment, so in this guide we will focus on it.
+However, its most popular form is undoubtedly the third one (residence by investment), so in this guide we will focus on it.

-In short, if you have a high purchasing power and have weighed living in Andorra without an employment relationship with any company, this residence is probably the way that suits you best.
+In short, if you have a high purchasing power and have considered living in Andorra without an employment relationship with any company, this residence is probably the route that suits you best.

-If you entered the country as a passive resident and received an irresistible job offer from an Andorran company, you would have to undo your passive residence and reapply for active residence.
+If you entered the country as a passive resident and received an irresistible job offer from an Andorran company, you would have to cancel your passive residence and reapply for active residence.

 You could, in certain cases, be paid for work done abroad or for the role of administrator in an Andorran company, although these cases should be analyzed individually.